GETTING IN

 MAST BOOKS 72 Avenue A, East Village

-NEW-YORK HISTORICAL SOCIETY Museum Shop, 170 Central Park West, Upper West Side
+NEW-YORK HISTORICAL SOCIETY Museum Shop, 170 Central Park West (at 77th St., Upper West Side

 PRINTED MATTER 231 Eleventh Ave., Chelsea; 38 Saint Marks Place, East Village